patibandasriya/HospitalManagement-System/README.md

 # HospitalManagementSystem
-)
 📌 Project Description

 The Hospital Management System is a web-based application developed using ASP.NET Core Razor Pages.
 This project helps manage hospital operations such as patient registration and basic user authentication.
 It provides an easy-to-use interface for handling hospital data efficiently.

 🎯 Features

-Patient Registration Module

-Login System

-Form Validation

-Success Message Display

-Responsive Web Interface

-Simple and User-Friendly UI
+Patient Registration Module , Login System , Form Validation , Success Message Display, Responsive Web Interface , Simple and User-Friendly UI

 🛠 Technologies Used